qinyia/diag_feedback_E3SM/README.md

 - please download radiative kernel data (Huang et al., 2017) from: https://www.dropbox.com/sh/ngfb7bxhwcbxwu8/AAC6AIha5rLjsl3lUZPiLO6Ua/toa?dl=0&subfolder_nav_tracking=1 first.
 Then, set RadKernel_dir = *datadir* in main-test.py.

 #### How to use it?
+- Modify cases_lookup.py: it is used to map the shortname of each pair of CTL and P4K cases with their long casename.
+Please add your defined shortname of case as a new dict key with real CTL and P4K experiment names as its value.
+After that, you can use the shortname in main-test.py to refer the cases.

 - main-test.py is the control script.
 Please modify it following all related settings in that script.
 -- Four main options: PreProcess, hasCOSP, RunDiag and GetFigure.
 Turning on all these will lead to a final webpage on your server's webpage directory.

-- additionally, tropo.f90 is a fortran file. so, use f2py to convert it into one .so file: f2py -c tropo.f90 -m tropo [If some errors occurs, please try to 'module load gcc' first and then execute the command again.]
+- Note: tropo.f90 is a fortran file, so f2py is used to convert it into one .so file as shown above.
+If some errors occurs, please try to 'module load gcc' first and then execute the command again.

 #### Outputs?